castlegateit/cgit-wp-sonic-screwdriver/README.md

 $video = new Video($youtube_video_uri);

-echo $video->uri; // Full URI of the video on the web echo $video->embedUri; // URI of the video used in iframes echo $video->image; // Thumbnail image for the video
+echo $video->id; // Video ID used by YouTube or Vimeo echo $video->uri; // Full URI of the video on the web echo $video->embedUri; // URI of the video used in iframes echo $video->image; // Thumbnail image for the video